fenago/datascience-machine-learning/labs/lab_1.md

 ![](https://github.com/fenago/datascience-machine-learning/raw/master/images/datascience-machine-learning-chapter-01/steps/2/1.png)

-As you can see here, notebooks are structured in such a way that I can intersperse my little notes and commentary about what you're seeing here within the actual code itself, and you can actually run this code within your web browser!
-So, it's a very handy format for me to give you sort of a little reference that you can use later on in life to go and remind yourself how these algorithms work that we're going to talk about, and actually experiment with them and play with them yourself.

 The way that the IPython/Jupyter Notebook files work is that they actually run from within your browser, like a webpage, but they're backed by the Python engine that you installed.
 So you should be seeing a screen similar to the one shown in the previous screenshot.